dekomote/narcissist/README.rst

 install with pip.
 After that, install the narcissist package.

 Checkout the repo and do

-    python setup.py develop or

     python setup.py install

-I recommend develop because at the moment, the script is early in development.

 To see if the library is installed, open up a python shell and try